ShadowCoder151/ShadowCoder151/README.md

 <h1 align="center">Hi 👋, I'm G Prashant (GP).</h1>
-<p align="center">Engineering Intelligence through LLMs, One Layer at a Time</p>
+<p align="center">Engineering Intelligence through Implementation, One Layer at a Time</p>

 ---

-As an avid learner, I am solely focused on mastering Large Language Models (LLMs) by building, orchestrating, and optimizing performant LLM applications.

 💡 Always believe in *learning by building*.
 Every major concept I study turns into a project.
 Boring concepts don’t stick; structured experimentation keeps me sharp.

 📌 “If you can't implement it, you don't understand it.”